7even/active_record-annotate/README.md

 ### Configuration

-The annotation process can be configured via the `ActiveRecord::Annotate.configure` block which is handy to keep in the initializer.
+The annotation process can be configured via the `ActiveRecord::Annotate.configure` block which is handy to keep in an initializer.

 You can generate the basic initializer with a built-in generator: